EdineiMZ/SimpleFTPServer/README.md

 - [x] FTP Server and Client with GUI, multithreading and file upload/download
 - [x] Improved logs sent to both console and file
 - [x] Streamed file transfers for reduced memory use
+- [x] Upload and download progress bars with multi-selection support
+- [x] Configuration window accessible from the client

 ## How to use
 1. Run the server